fchierad/PRD/README.md

 4. Map Activity suggestions:

     To make your workflow more readable try to make your "Source Expression" short or even a single function call.
-For this to bepossible build your functions into Overview > Global Scripts with meaningful names and detailed comments on function usage, parameters and expected return values.
+For this to be possible build your functions into Overview > Global Scripts with meaningful names and detailed comments on function usage, parameters and expected return values.
 I tend to follow the jsdoc standard on function comments to be able to auto-generate documentation from source code+comments using automated tools.

     To complement the above we should try to reuse functions as much as we can.
 One or few small, well-named, generic functions should meet most use cases.
 Function reuse across activities and workflows can save time and effort in the long run, as well as make the code easier to maintain and change.